My School, Your School, Our School

 On 29 October 2018 Beaver Road Primary School pupils in Years 4, 5 and 6 moved to a new 3 storey, purpose built building on Wilmslow Road, Didsbury – Beaver Road Junior School.
 The original buildings and school grounds on Beaver Road itself became Beaver Road First School (Nursery, Reception and Years 1, 2 and 3).
 From September 2018, Beaver Road Primary School will grow year on year as a 5 form entry school, reaching capacity by 2024.

 Liz Hardy is the Executive Headteacher of Beaver Road Primary School and the Chief Executive Officer (CEO) of the M20 Learning Trust.
-Liz is a designated National Leader of Education and Beaver Road Primary School is a National Support School.
-Together with other specialists in the school, Liz and the team use their skills and experience to support other schools in challenging circumstances locally and nationally in order to help raise standards.
+Liz has been a designated National Leader of Education since 2015 and together with other specialist leaders in the school, Liz and the team use their skills and experience to support other schools in challenging circumstances locally and nationally in order to help raise standards.

 Beaver Road Primary School models itself in the spirit of the Convention of the Rights of the Child, a responsive and nurturing community of individuals who believe in the oneness of the human family.
 We uphold dignity, tackle stigma and create new norms whilst ensuring everyone is valued highly and where tolerance, honesty, co-operation and mutual respect for others is fostered.
 We are committed to the development of the whole person within a nurturing, secure and creative environment.
 Our children are encouraged to explore and develop all aspects of their characters in order to become confident, independent thinkers, and young people who are prepared for the next stage of their lives by the time they leave us.